Tyson Fury vs Deontay Wilder PPV numbers look set to be less than half the number Top Rank promoter Bob Arum had predicted for the super-fight.

 Not only is the theft of the PPV bad for the promoters and TV companies, but it’s also terrible for the boxers.

-Both Fury and Wilder should be able to claim their place among the great PPV sellers of the past.
-Especially due to the massive and well-publicized build-up.
+Fury and Wilder should be able to claim their place among the great PPV sellers of the past, mainly due to the massive and well-publicized build-up.

 That won’t be the case now.

 But the whole event was huge.
-Witnessing fight week in Las Vegas, anticipation was far bigger than anything taking place on the strip in the last three years.
+Witnessing fight week in Las Vegas, anticipation was far more significant than anything taking place on the strip in the last three years.

 That won’t be remembered, though.
 Pay-Per-View numbers are usually the only indication of the magnitude of a contest once significant time passes.

-To break even on the promotion, Fury vs Wilder was estimated to need at least 1.2 million.
-Even though the current figure is yet to be officially clarified, it looks as though final totals will certainly read below one million.
+Fury vs Wilder was estimated to need at least 1.2 million to break even on the promotion.
+Even though the current figure is yet to be officially clarified, it looks as though the final totals will certainly read below one million.

-Inflation obviously played a part in the new MGM gate receipts benchmark as Arum and Al Haymon contemplate how to tackle the virus of PPV pirates.
+Inflation obviously played a part in the new MGM gate receipts benchmark.
+Arum and Al Haymon must now contemplate tackling the virus of PPV pirates.

-Year upon year the problem seems to be getting worse as more and more video platforms are made available to viewers.
+Year after year, the problem seems to be getting worse as more and more video platforms are made available to viewers.

-The worldwide total will be known once the PPV figures come in from several other territories.
+The worldwide total will be known once the PPV figures come from several other territories.